soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 slug: adding-obstacles
 ---

-You are going to be creating obstacles for the player to navigate and implementing a mechanic to randomize their position to challenge the player.
+Let's create obstacles for the player to navigate, and implement a mechanic to randomize their position to make the game more challenging.

 #Creating the obstacle